-CAN LAPPLY AFTER I RECEIVE MY GCSE RESULTS IN AUGUST?
+CAN I APPLY AFTER I RECEIVE MY GCSE RESULTS IN AUGUST?

-Yes, you can on GCSE results day by coming into Woodhouse with your GCSE results.
-You must still have met our minimum entry criteria, and we would need to see a school reference or report.
+Yes, by filling a 'New Application' form which can be downloaded from our website.
+You then need to scan and email the completed form and a copy of your statement of results to admissions@woodhouse.ac.uk You must still have met our minimum entry criteria, and we would need to see a school reference or report.
 We consider students from our waiting list before new applications.